Looking for an intimate hideaway for dinner à deux? Treat your valentine to good food, wine and romance in these softly-lit retreats.

 Eureka 89

 Eureka!
 We've found Melbourne's most glorious views.
 Eureka 89 soars 300 metres above sea level.
 Time your visit to watch the sun set over the glittering city skyline as you enjoy up to eight curated courses.
 With a seasonal modern Australian menu, you'll always be served art on a plate.
-Try delicate dishes like scallop crudo, short rib with soy glazed mushroom and heirloom beetroot paired with local wines.
+Try indulgent dishes like truffle potatoes and dry-aged duck with pear and blackberry.
+Then have your wine hand picked by the sommelier.

 Tipo 00

 Take the pressure off date night, and settle in for an evening of pasta and wine at cosy Tipo 00.
 Feed your appetite for the good things in life by starting with fresh sourdough and chef-selected salumi.
 Move on to sophisticated but hearty house-made pastas.
-Try the braised duck pappardelle or squid ink tagliolini.
+Try the ragu gnocchi or squid ink tagliolini.
 Then finish with the famous mascarpone tipomisu for a sweet treat with bite.

 A jar of chocolate fudge being poured on a brownie.